How to Choose the Best Lash for You

 – Clean off any remaining glue residue, and place back into the lash tray in a cool, dry location.

-Individual lashes are available in either a singular lash or in a ‘fan-like’ style called clusters.
+Individual lashes are available in either a singular lash or in a ‘fan-like’ style with multiple hairs.

 Single lashes are individual hairs that you can apply to add thickness and length to your lash look.
 They’re applied with lash glue and a pair of tweezers one by one.
 While these can be tedious to apply, they often give the most natural-looking false lash look due to being able to be more precise.
 Individual eyelashes are perfect for day-to-day use or for anyone who prefers subtler false lashes.